zw1454/cs107-FinalProject/docs/nico_zheng.md

     obj = ad.sin(x)

-Notice, we use `ad.sin` to denote the $sin$.
-We also have similar elementary functions like $cos$, $sqrt$, $log$... etc overloaded for the purposes of automatic differentiation.
+Notice, we use `ad.sin` to denote `sin`.
+We also have similar elementary functions like `cos`, `sqrt`, `log`... etc overloaded for the purposes of automatic differentiation.
 Check the [docs](google.com) for a complete list of elementary functions included in zapnAD.

 Now, that we have some objective function, we can do two things.
 We can evaluate the function at some `value`, or we can evaluate the derivative of the function at some `value`.